20 Tips for 4 Wheel Driving on K'gari (Fraser Island)

 6. Reduce your Tyre Pressure

-The soft sand on Fraser Island can be hazardous for overinflated tyres so unless you are keen to get the shovel out, it’s best to reduce your tyre pressure before driving on the sand.
-This will spread your tyre’s footprint and give you more grip making it much easier to navigate through the sand.
+The soft sand on K'gari can be hazardous for overinflated tyres so unless you are keen to get the shovel out, it’s best to reduce your tyre pressure before driving on the sand.
+This will spread your tyre’s footprint and give you more grip, making it much easier to navigate through the sand.
 You will also have a more comfortable and less bouncy ride!

 7. Engage 4WD